What is a Spectrum Analyzer?

-By using a spectrum or signal analyzer with Agilent’s 89600 VSA flexible modulation analysis software or measurement applications, you can demodulate a broad range of standard-based and general-purpose digital signals and formats.
+By using a spectrum or signal analyzer with Keysight’s 89600 VSA flexible modulation analysis software or measurement applications, you can demodulate a broad range of standard-based and general-purpose digital signals and formats.

-What types of spectrum analyzers does Agilent offer?
+What types of spectrum analyzers does Keysight offer?

-What frequency range does Agilent’s spectrum analyzer offering cover?
+What frequency range does Keysight’s spectrum analyzer offering cover?